Egypt minister warns of terrorism wave after assassination attempt

 The Muslim Brotherhood says it is committed to peaceful resistance and has twice in the last week brought thousands onto the streets to denounce what it calls a coup against democracy.

 Ibrahim said this week he had been told of plans to kill him and that "foreign elements" were involved.
-Armed forces chief General Abdel Fattah al-Sisi gave him an armoured car, he said.
+Armed forces chief General Abdel Fattah al-Sisi gave him an armored car, he said.

 SUPPORT FOR CRACKDOWN